What is Natural Vegetation Of India?

 1. Tropical Wet Evergreen Forest

 These are well developed in areas receiving more than 240 cm of rainfall and a short dry season.
-Stripe along the Sahyadris up to 1370 meter, the hilly regions of North-east India, the Tarai region of eastern Himalaya and the Andaman and Nicobar islands have evergreen forests.
+Striped along the Sahyadris up to 1370 meter, the hilly regions of North-east India, the Terai region of eastern Himalaya and the Andaman and Nicobar islands have evergreen forests.
 Very dense forests having three storeyed appearance , composed of tall and medium sized trees and shrubs .
 Rosewood, Eboni, Ironwood and Paan are important trees.
 Toon, Sisso, Gurjan, Champa and Telsur are other important trees.

 2. The Tropical Semi-Evergreen Forest